The Indiana Geospatial Training Academy is endorsed by the Indiana Geographic Information Council.

 Day 2 Topics

-- Class Project - Apply your skills to a realistic use case.
+- Class Project – Apply your skills with a realistic use case

 Coming Soon